Little One: Chapter 21

 He shrugged.
 “You tell me.”

 I didn’t answer.
-I just hoped this train of thought would die on its own.
+I just waited and hoped the train of thought would die on its own.

 Jesse uncapped the wine and set out two plastic cups.
 “I think you need something to help you relax.”